-Among the most common injuries that may occur in St. Louis car accidents are leg injuries.
+Leg injuries are among the most common injuries that may occur in car accidents.

-Each day, hundreds of car accidents occur across United States, leaving victims with serious and even permanent injuries.
+Each day, hundreds of car accidents occur across the United States, leaving victims with serious and even permanent injuries.
 Many victims get killed in car accidents, and their families are left grieving, and in a financial and emotional turmoil.
 Among the most common injuries that may occur in a car accident are leg injuries.
-In this post, St. Louis car wreck lawyer will discuss some of the common leg injuries resulting from car accidents.
+Our St. Louis car wreck lawyer will discuss some of the common leg injuries resulting from car accidents.

 Leg Injuries Resulting From Car Accidents

-The Anterior Cruciate Ligament (ACL) connects the femur bone to the tibia, and helps maintain stability and flexibility of the knee joint.
-An ACL injuries is usually very painful, and may cause swelling, weakness, and a popping sound in the joint.
+The Anterior Cruciate Ligament (ACL) connects the femur bone to the tibia and helps maintain stability and flexibility of the knee joint.
+An ACL injury is usually very painful and may cause swelling, weakness, and a popping sound in the joint.
 Surgery is often required to treat ACL injuries.
-Patients also have to undergo physical therapy to restore function of the knee.
+Patients also have to undergo physical therapy to restore the function of the knee.

 A broken leg may refer to the fracture of any of the three bones in the leg, such as the tibia (shinbone), femur (thighbone), or fibula (runs parallel to the tibia).
 When a person suffers a broken ankle injury in a car accident, the bones that are broken are usually in the ankle joint, for example – the talus (beneath the tibia and fibula), fibula (runs parallel to the shinbone) and tibia (shinbone).